Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 All enabled currencies can be retrieved from `api/store/site/currencies`.

 #### Current known limitations
-Not all cart's data can be changed, e.g. custom data (properties like ShoppingCartCustomData) cannot be currenly changed via API.
+Not all cart's data can be changed, e.g. custom data (properties like ShoppingCartCustomData) cannot be currently changed via API.

 ### Orders